-Mark Inouye is Principal Trumpet of the San Francisco Symphony and occupant of the William G. Irwin Charity Foundation Chair.
-He attended the University of California at Davis for two years as a civil engineering major before transferring and graduating from the Juilliard School.
-Equally at home playing classical and jazz music, he has held principal trumpet positions with the Houston and Charleston symphonies and has performed with the New York Philharmonic and the Israel Philharmonic.
-He has toured the United States with Toccatas and Flourishes, the nationally acclaimed organ and trumpet duo, and was a member of the Empire Brass Quintet, which toured the US, Europe, Asia, and Canada.
+Mark Inouye, Principal Trumpet of the San Francisco Symphony and occupant of the William G. Irwin Charity Foundation Chair, attended UC Davis and graduated from the Juilliard School.
+He has held principal trumpet positions with the Houston and Charleston symphonies and has performed with the New York Philharmonic and the Israel Philharmonic.
+He has toured the US with the organ and trumpet duo Toccatas and Flourishes, and he was a member of the Empire Brass Quintet.
+His jazz album, The Trumpet & the Bull, includes his own compositions.For more on Mark Inouye, visit sfsymphony.org/markinouye.

 Davies Symphony Hall